chrislevn/dockerfile-practices/README.md

   # Set the entrypoint command to run the application
   CMD ["python3", "app.py"]

+  #
-  # Expose port 8000 for accessing the application
+  port 8000 for accessing the application
   EXPOSE 8000

   # Document the purpose of the image and any additional details